Four Reasons to Apply GIS on a Project

 Using GIS technology, users can spatially overlay different sets of data, which provides stakeholders with a more comprehensive view of a project to further assess and support good decision-making.

-For example, our GIS team overlaid data of the existing electric vehicle (EV) chargers with EV vehicle registrations where they were available across the United States.
-When analyzed together, one could infer where EV charging investments may be needed due to the ratio of EVs-to-charging station availability.
+For example, our GIS team combined data on existing electric vehicle (EV) chargers with available EV registration data across the United States.
+By analyzing this information together, we can identify areas where investments in EV charging infrastructure may be necessary based on the ratio of EVs to charging stations.

 3. Spatial Calculations Supports Unified Processes